 - LOR 3 -Signals a deficit in the supply/demand balance, with no market response controlled load shedding possibly required.
 AEMO views load shedding as an absolute last resort to securely manage the wider power system.

-As with last summer, AEMO has put in place its Summer Readiness Plan, which includes the sourcing of 941 megawatts of off-market reserves through the Reliability and Emergency Trader (RERT) mechanism.
+As with last summer, AEMO has put in place its Summer Readiness Plan, which includes the sourcing of off-market reserves through the Reliability and Emergency Trader (RERT) mechanism.
 This initiative enables AEMO to have sufficient resources to manage potential high-risk scenarios that typically occur in summer, such as extreme or extended heat events, bushfires and/or unplanned infrastructure outages.

 Energy fast facts for consumers